A comparison of categorical and topological entropies on Weinstein manifolds: Preliminaries

-We end this subsection by stating a property of topological entropy, that plays a key role in the proof of Lemma \ref{lemma Crofton's inequality}.
+We end this subsection by stating a property of topological entropy that plays a key role in the proof of Lemma \ref{lemma Crofton's inequality}.
 For a $C^\infty$-submanifold $Y \subset X$ of dimension $m$, let

-We note that the product metric on $X^k$ can induce an $m$-dimensional volume form.
+We note that the product metric on $X^k$ induces an $m$-dimensional volume form.
 Thus, we can measure the volumes of $\Gamma_{\phi|_Y}^k$ for all $k$.
-It is well-known that the exponential growth rate of the volumes is a lower bound of $h_{top}(\phi)$. \begin{prop} The topological entropy of $\phi$ is bounded by the exponential growth rate of the volume of $\Gamma_{\phi|_Y}^k$, i.e.,
+The following is a significant observation due to Yomdin that the exponential growth rate of the volumes is a lower bound of $h_{top}(\phi)$. \begin{thm}[Yomdin] The topological entropy of $\phi$ is bounded by the exponential growth rate of the volume of $\Gamma_{\phi|_Y}^k$, i.e.,